vrm-piyush/Python-Projects/GameOfLife/README.md

 ## Contribution Guidelines

 Contributions are welcome!
-If you have ideas for improvements or encounter any issues, please open an [issue](https://github.com/vrm-piyush/GameOfLifeProgram/issues) or submit a pull request.
+If you have ideas for improvements or encounter any issues, please open an [issue](https://github.com/vrm-piyush/Acronym/issues) or refer to [contribution guidelines](../CONTRIBUTING.md) for more details.

 ## License

-This Conway's Game of Life program is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This Conway's Game of Life program is licensed under the Apache License - see the [LICENSE](../LICENSE.md) file for details.

 ## Acknowledgments